roy-jingyang/OrdinoR-doc/source/examples/bpm2018yang.rst

 .. _examples_bpm2018yang:

-Discover organizational models with overlaps
+Discover organizational groups with overlaps
 ============================================

 This page presents a demo program used in a paper accepted and published